MasuodSamarin/AVR-DRAM/README.md

 #DRAM LIBRARY FOR AVR

--linear addresing
+- linear addresing
--requires only one port + 5-6 control pins and 8bit memory with CBR refresh mode.
+- requires only one port + 5-6 control pins and 8bit memory with CBR refresh mode.

 #SETUP
 Before setting up memory several conditions must be met: